 - Use "save as" and select the jpg format to save a jpg version.

-As further examples, here are the digital entries from the 2013 Three On A Theme competition.
+As further examples, here are the winning digital entries from some past Three On A Theme competitions.